-Will your job description appear when ideal candidates are searching for new positions (are you leveraging the best keywords?)
+- Will your job description appear when my ideal candidates are searching for new positions (are you leveraging the best keywords?)

 You must select a title with search in mind.

 Once you have identified what your company is looking for, you need to define the official, internal job title and include that in your job description.
-While it may be fun to mix it up with words like ‘guru’, ‘rockstar’, ‘master’, ‘ninja’, etc. this practice actually deters candidates from applying.
+According to Indeed, while it may be fun to mix it up with words like ‘guru’, ‘rockstar’, ‘master’, ‘ninja’, etc. (ex.
+HR Rockstar), this practice actually deters candidates from applying.